t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge-computing.md

 ### AR/VR

-Augmented Reality (AR) and Virtual Reality (VR) are likely to strongly influence the Information and Communication Technology (ICT) market in the future, as they can support innovative products in most other use cases including smart factory, self-driving car, etc. In AR/VR, due to large amounts of data generated at endpoints such as mobile devices and PCs, user immersion can be significantly decreased by a latency of only a few hundred milliseconds.
+Augmented Reality (AR) and Virtual Reality (VR) are likely to strongly influence the Information and Communication Technology (ICT) market in the future, since they can support innovative products in most other use cases including smart factory, self-driving car, etc. In AR/VR, due to large amounts of data generated at endpoints such as mobile devices and PCs, user immersion can be significantly decreased by a latency of only a few hundred milliseconds.
 Therefore, using an edge computing infrastructure built close to endpoints can not only reduce the cost and latency of data transmission, but also maximize user immersion.
 For example, in AR using edge computing, streaming video can be displayed realistically in higher quality, giving users the best possible experience.

 # IoT Challenges Leading Towards Edge Computing {#sec-challenges}